truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/SingleSystemSettings.md

 {{< /tab >}}
 {{< tab "Update" >}}

-The **Update** button <i class="material-icons" aria-hidden="true" title="Update">update</i> in the system settings menu allows users to update the system to the latest build.
-Click the **Update** button displays an update window with system and update information.
+Click the **Update** button <i class="material-icons" aria-hidden="true" title="Update">update</i> in the system settings menu to update the system to the latest build.
+After clicking the **Update** button, an update window with system and update information displays.
 Click **Confirm** and then **OK** to begin the update, or click **CANCEL** to exit without updating.
 During a system update the system card changes to indicate that the system is offline and finishing the update.

 ![SystemUpdate](/images/TrueCommand/2.1/SystemSettingUpdate.png "System Update")